What Is RAG? Retrieval Augmented Generation for Beginners

 These techniques transform AI from a creative writer into a reliable research assistant.

-Prompt Engineering Full Course
+Prompt Engineering Course - Full Index

 AI models trained on the internet give generic answers that might be wrong.
 When you ground them with your own documents and demand citations, they become reliable research tools that work with your specific facts, not guesses.